Reinhard Meyer zu Bentrup

 Reinhard Meyer zu Bentrup (22 May 1939 – 13 August 2024) was a German politician of the Christian Democratic Union (CDU).
-He was born in Gadderbaum-Bielefeld.
+He was born in Gadderbaum, Bielefeld.

 Life

 Meyer zu Bentrup was a farmer.
 He had a farm in Brönninghausen-Bielefeld.
-At the universities in Berlin and Bonn he studied agriculture.
-He was a member of the party CDU.
-From 1976 to 1994 Meyer zu Bentrup was a member of the German Bundestag.
+He studied agriculture at universities in Berlin and Bonn.
+He was a member of the CDU.
+From 1976 to 1994, Meyer zu Bentrup was a member of the German Bundestag.
 He was married.